svenssonjoel/Emacs-Bencher/README.md

 # Running a benchmarks
 There are two Emacs-Bencher functions for starting a set of benchmarks.

-1. 'bencher-run-benchmarks-file "\path\to\file.bench"'
+1. bencher-run-benchmarks-file "\path\to\file.bench"
-2. 'bencher-run-benchmarks-buffer buffer'
+2. bencher-run-benchmarks-buffer buffer

 These can be run using 'M-x' or 'M-:'